 How RPM Benefits Patients

 With RPM, valuable vital stats are more readily available for both the medical team and the patient.
 RPM works in remote areas where access to medical offices may be very limited.
 RPM alleviates the stress and expense of arranging transportation for visits to a medical facility.
-All of these have been barriers keeping patients from receiving the medical care they need and deserve.
+All of these have been barriers to keeping patients from receiving the medical care they need and deserve.
 Finally, RPM allows patients to take a much more active and engaged role in their clinical care, all through modern, easy-to-use technologies!

 RPM Changes for Clinicians